cosmos/ibc/spec/ics-020-fungible-token-transfer/README.md

 ### Subprotocols

-The sub-protocols described herein should be implemented in a "bank-ibc-bridge" module with access to a bank module and to the IBC relayer module.
+The sub-protocols described herein should be implemented in a "fungible token transfer bridge" module with access to a bank module and to the IBC relayer module.

 #### Port & channel setup